LSSTDESC/desc-howto-python-package/README.md

 # eac-test
-Test repo to test out making a repo
+Test repo to test out making a repo.